Arnold Worldwide: History

 In December 2013, Pam Hamlin was named global president of Arnold Worldwide, after having served as president of Arnold's Boston office since 2006.

+January 2015, Jim Elliott was named Global Chief Creative Officer, after having served as CCO of Y&R New York.

 August 2017, Icaro Doria was named Global Chief Creative Officer, after having served as CCO of DDB New York.

 In June 2018, it was announced that Kiran Smith, former marketing chief of Brookstone, would replace Hamlin as CEO.

 December 2019, George Sargent, President of Havas Media Boston, was appointed CEO of Arnold Worldwide with Sean McBride assuming the role of chief creative officer.

-As part of a larger restructuring, Bre Rossetti was promoted to Chief Strategy Officer; Vallerie Bettini to Chief Client Officer; Julianna Akuamoah to Chief Talent Officer, and Cass Taylor to Chief Operating Officer.
+As part of a larger restructuring, Bre Rossetti was promoted to Chief Strategy Officer; Vallerie Bettini to Chief Client Officer.
+In October 2023 veteran advertising executive Andrew Arnot was hired as Managing Director, focusing on the Progressive Insurance account.